Dark-Knight-Rises/Logseq/pages/Blockchain.md

 	- the system ensures consistency among the local copies.
 - Fundamentals of blockchain
 	- cryptographically secured hash functions
 		- Hash functions: map any sized data to a fixed size.
 H(x)=x%n. where x and n are integers and % is the remainder after dividing by n.
-H(x) is within range
+H(x) is within range [0,n-1]
+		- Cryptographically secured: given a x.
+H(x) can be computed but, given H(x) x
 - Coursera
   collapsed:: true
 	- Bitcoin enabled a {{cloze decentralized system}} for exchange of value #card